 Niagara Vineyards

-"Wine-ding" our way around Niagara
+"Wine-ding" your way around Niagara

 Niagara Vineyards, is a one week tour with a route that "wine"ds its way through the Niagara Peninsula.
 Cyclists start their ride in Hamilton, a neighbouring city of Toronto.